 - generally outlines how, where, when, and how often the group will connect.

 So, if you are a faculty member with an interest in a certain topic, and you would like to learn more about what your colleagues in different disciplines think about that topic, you should contact them and ask them if they would like to form an interest group.
 Your group can then frame the questions/issues and submit a proposal to MBB.

 As for group membership, this will be decided by the group.
 The group will need to decide the number of members to have, as well as the composition of the group.
 Adding graduate students or postdocs to help the group is also acceptable.
 As you determine the size and makeup of your group, please keep in mind that MBB will be more inclined to support groups that have representatives from several different disciplines or schools.

 We did not want to place any limitations on how the group would conduct their business, so, here again, there is a fair amount of flexibility.
 Some groups may decide to meet in person on a regular basis, other groups may decide to meet via Skype or videoconference, while others may decide that a semi-annual retreat of some sort will work best for their purposes.

-The group will decide its own schedule, but MBB will expect the group to complete its work within two years.
+The group will decide its own schedule, but MBB will expect the group to complete its work within one year.

 - Does MBB expect a finished product?
 Ideally, the group’s work will result in some sort of product, e.g., conference, workshop, research project, publication, or course.
 In all likelihood, this will be determined by the group and the kinds of questions they are tackling.
 There should be some measure to evaluate productivity and thus accountability.